BRASOV ~ COVASNA ~ BISTRITA

 In the end extend relaxation throughout evening at their in-house cinema with 12 leather Reclyner type armchairs !

 Dinner and overnight at Metropolis Hotel.

-* What to expect: highly customized itinerary planning & travel arrangements, upscale / luxury rooms and suites recommendations, traditional / fine dining top restaurants recommendations, all in city private transfers by chauffeured car.
+– What to expect: highly customized itinerary planning & travel arrangements, upscale / luxury hotel recommendations, traditional / fine dining top restaurants recommendations, all in country private transfers by chauffeured car.

-* Base price (itinerary planning & car rental): from EUR 2,060 for up to 6 guests.
+– Base price (itinerary planning & all inclusive car rental services): from EUR 2,070 for up to 6 guests.